IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 For events simply specify `*` to listen to all events.

-Once you have filled out all input fields click the `Save Configuration` button.
+Once you have filled out all input fields click the `Create & Connect` button.
-Select the trigger you have just created (if not already selected) and click the `Next` button.
-Next, click the `This Looks Good` button and, finally, the `Save Rule `button.

 For testing purposes let's first fire the trigger manually.

-To be able to observe what's going on click the `View Activity` button to open the monitoring dashboard (details about this will be explained further below).
+To be able to observe what's going on click the `Monitor` button to open the monitoring dashboard (details about this will be explained further below).
 At the top right you can see triggers that fired as well as actions that have been invoked.
 The view updates itself periodically.
 You can also refresh it manually by clicking the `refresh` icon.
-To continue with the test select the browser tab showing your actions, triggers, and rules and hover over the trigger you have just created and click the `lightning` icon followed by the `Run with this Value` button to fire it.
-In the next screen appearing click the `Run with this Value` button.
-Then, navigate back to the browser tab showing the monitoring dashboard where you should see that the trigger has fired and, consequently the `hello` action been invoked.

 Finally, open another browser tab and log into *Github*.

 Navigate to your repository and add a file or change a file's content and commit your change.
 Then, navigate back to the browser tab showing the monitoring dashboard where you should see that the trigger has fired and, consequently the `hello` action been invoked.

-## Rules

-Within the OpenWhisk UI rules are created in a similar way than sequences.
-You first select an action supposed to become part of the rule.
-Then you click the `Automate this Action` aka `Create a Rule` button just the way we already did it earlier.

-Similarly than triggers rules can be manually invoked by clicking the `Fire This Trigger` button after having selected the rule.
-Alternatively, you can invoke the action part of a rule only by clicking the `Run Only the Action` button after having selected the rule.
-Try it out using the rules we have already created earlier.

 ## Monitoring